Creating a Geo Map

 Select and drag points to change the filter shape.
 A toolbar of filter option will display near the filter shape.
 Choose to include all the data points within the filter shape.
 Choose to exclude all data points within the filter shape.
 Select (cancel) to remove the filter.
 Use the Opacity slider in (Builder) to reduce the opacity of shape.

-Map filter: Find data points within or beyond a certain distance of a point of interest.
+Map filter: Find data points within or beyond a certain distance of a point of interest or another location dimension.
 Select the + icon for Add Filter in the geo map builder.
 In the Create Map Filter dialog, select Distance from Filter type.
 Select a geographical hierarchy for Show and either Within or Not Within from the Operator list.
 Type a distance and select a unit of measure.
-Finally, specify a point of interest as the Reference Location.NoteTo create a slider control filter based on distance from your Reference Location, select .
+Finally, specify a point of interest or another location dimension as the Reference Location.NoteTo create a slider control filter based on distance from your Reference Location, select .
 An input control slider appears next to the geo map.
-Select the control to move the slider between the minimum and maximum distance from your point of reference.
+Select the control to move the slider between the minimum and maximum distance from your reference location.

 - Story filters: Any filters that you apply to the page or story will also filter data in the geo map.